david thompson painting

 • How do you restore a badly weathered deck?

-The most time-consuming part of refinishing an old, badly weathered deck is identifying and replacing broken and rotten wood.
-Once the deck is repaired, power wash your deck and allow it to dry completely before continuing.
-Next, strip areas with peeling paint or finish.
-You do not need to strip the entire deck unless you are changing the color.
-Sand your deck until it is smooth to the touch.
-Apply two coats of a high-quality premium stain or sealant.
-Allow each coat to dry completely before applying the next coat.
+The most time-consuming part of refinishing an old, weathered deck is finding and replacing any broken or rotting wood.
+Once those repairs are done, power wash the deck and let it dry completely.
+Next, strip away any peeling paint or finish.
+You don’t need to strip the whole deck unless you’re changing the color.
+Sand the surface until it’s smooth, then apply two coats of a high-quality stain or sealant.
+Be sure to let each coat dry fully before applying the next.

 Popcorn Removal